DioneProtocol/odysseygo/snow/README.md

 ## [Router](https://github.com/DioneProtocol/odysseygo/blob/master/snow/networking/router/chain_router.go)

 The `ChainRouter` routes all incoming messages to its respective blockchain using `ChainID`.
 It does this by pushing all the messages onto the respective Chain handler’s queue.
-The `ChainRouter` references all existing chains on the network such as the X-chain, C-chain, O-chain and possibly any other chain.
+The `ChainRouter` references all existing chains on the network such as the X-chain, D-chain, O-chain and possibly any other chain.
 The `ChainRouter` handles timeouts as well.
 When sending messages on the P2P layer, timeouts are registered on the sender and cleared on the `ChainRouter` side when a response is received.
 If no response is received, then we trigger a timeout.
 Because we handle timeouts on the `ChainRouter` side, the handler is reliable.
 Peers not responding means timeouts trigger and the `ChainRouter` will still notify the handler of failure cases.
 The timeout manager within `ChainRouter` is also adaptive.
 If the network is experiencing long latencies, timeouts will then be adjusted as well.

 ## [Handler](https://github.com/DioneProtocol/odysseygo/blob/master/snow/networking/handler/handler.go)